ShaneCurcuru/mutualaidarlington.org/books.md

 - [Abe Books](https://www.abebooks.com/books/used-books.shtml) has everything, including textbooks
 - [ALibris](https://www.alibris.com/books) sells their own books as well as having portals for local bookshops.

-## Little Free Libraries And Book Swaps
+## Little Free Libraries And Book Swaps In Town

 Did you know there are 20 [Little Free Libraries in Arlington](https://littlefreelibrary.org/ourmap/) alone?
 These tiny little houses offer free books for trading anytime.
 See the [map of all locations](https://littlefreelibrary.org/ourmap/).

-If you want to swap books with neighbors, [Everything Is Free Arlington](https://www.facebook.com/groups/EIFArlingtonMA/) (a private FB group; you'll need to be approved as a town resident) is still allowing people to post ISO for books, or to trade books and other essential items.
-[EIF Arlington](https://www.facebook.com/groups/EIFArlingtonMA/) is one of the friendliest communities around here too!
+If you want to swap books with neighbors, there are two Facebook groups all about swapping (private groups; you'll need to be approved to view):
+- [Everything Is Free Arlington](https://www.facebook.com/groups/EIFArlingtonMA/) is a very friendly community all about posting ISO or free items, including books.
+- [Arlington, MA READERS](https://www.facebook.com/groups/729539601120439/) is a new group dedicated to book swapping, and there's plenty of traffic.

 ## Got More Ideas?